rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

 Our second process is now running and we can now turn our attention to installing the Networking service (neutron).
 This is the first of three neutron installs that we will have to do, the neutron server on the controller node and the neutron agents on the network and compute nodes.

-Since the nova, neutron and glance processes need root or sudo privileges to accomplish various tasks we need to create special sudo permissions for these process users.
+Since the nova, neutron and glance processes need root or sudo privileges to accomplish various tasks, we need to create special sudo permissions for these process users.
 OpenStack also limits the extent of these privileges through use of a rootwrap configuration.
 Run the following script to set up the sudo permissions:

     for SERVICE in neutron nova cinder
     do